ttran9/flask-blog-practice/README.md

 # Practice Blog #

-- For the initial chapter upload I am having trouble with the export_posts function but I will push changes and looking for why that is occuring.
+- For the initial chapter upload I am having trouble with the export_posts function but I will push changes and looking for why that is occurring.

     - My issue is that sending the e-mail with all a user's posts is not working the progress is stuck at 0%.
         - It should be noted that the password recovery e-mail is still working as expected.